 You might be thinking but wait, how does a doctor evaluate a patient without a physical exam?
 We’ve thought of that too.
 To account for this shift in the doctor-patient experience, we’ve created a visual exam that allows for a comprehensive physical to take place right through the screen.

 Here’s what our doctors look for during online visits and how Complete Care Anywhere still gives you the personalized touch you’re looking for.

 How is an exam performed during an online visit?

-As a Complete Care Anywhere member, you spend 75 minutes with your doctor during your initial visit— that’s five times longer than the 15 minutes per year the average person spends with their physician.
+As a Complete Care Anywhere member, you spend 60 minutes with your doctor during your initial visit— that’s four times longer than the 15 minutes per year the average person spends with their physician.
 During this visit, your Parsley Health doctor will map your health biography, design a personalized health plan just for you, and spend about 5 to 10 minutes of your visit time performing a visual assessment.

 During the visual exam, your doctor will ask you to move closer to the computer so they can more clearly examine things like your eyes, tongue, and fingernails through the camera.

 The best care treats the whole person and is grounded in prevention, not prescriptions and procedures.
 Get holistic care from anywhere with Parsley Health.

 Visual indicators of health your doctor will look for